RicardoTerraform/CKA/README.md

     sudo sysctl --system
     ```

-3. Install kubelet, kubeadm, and kubectl on each node
+3. Install kubelet, kubeadm, and kubectl ON EACH NODE

     ```
     sudo apt-get update